 - If the student is dissatisfied with the decision of the Committee, he or she may appeal in writing to the Dean of the GCSW.
-The Dean has the authority to reverse the Committee's decision only if there were serious errors in process or procedure that may have altered the final outcome. - If the student is dissatisfied with the outcome of the appeal to the Dean, he or she may petition for a university level review by the Graduate and Professional Studies Grievance Committee (GPSGC) which is under the purview of the Dean of Graduate and Professional Studies.
-This petition for appeal must be made in writing and filed with the Dean of Graduate and Professional Studies within 30 calendar days of the final disposition in the GCSW.
+The Dean has the authority to reverse the Committee's decision only if there were serious errors in process or procedure that may have altered the final outcome. - If the student is dissatisfied with the outcome of the appeal to the Dean, he or she may petition for a university level review by the Graduate School which is under the purview of the Dean of the Graduate School.
+This petition for appeal must be made in writing and filed with the Dean of Graduate School within 30 calendar days of the final disposition in the GCSW. http://publications.uh.edu/content.php?catoid=30&navoid=11040